-The best all-in-one printers handle all of your printing, scanning and copying in a single device.
-Whether you need to print off a form, copy a homework assignment from a textbook or scan an old photo, the best all-in-one printers offer a lot of functionality beyond merely printing.
+The best all-in-one printers put document printing, scanning and copying in a single, convenient device for all of your document needs.
+Maybe it's just for working from home or maybe it's for the whole family to use.
+Whether you want to print off a form, copy a homework assignment from a textbook or scan an old photo, the best all-in-one printers offer a lot of functionality beyond merely printing.
 For both inkjet and laser printers, the best all-in-one printers not only offer fast, high-quality document printing, but also have excellent features, straightforward setup and support, and a low cost per page.
 Some even offer fax capability.

 We've tested and reviewed dozens of printers, devoting more than 150 hours of testing to find the best all-in-one printers available, from inkjets and laser printers to portable printers that scan and copy.